skyfielders/python-skyfield/skyfield/documentation/time.rst

 uniform time scales can express dates as a simple floating-point count of days elapsed.
-To make all historical dates come out as positive numbers, astronomers traditionally use Julian days that start counting at B.C.
+To make all historical dates come out as positive numbers, astronomers traditionally assign each date a “Julian day” number that starts counting at B.C.
 4713 January 1 in the old Julian calendar — the same date as B.C.
 4714 November 24 in our Gregorian calendar.
-The count starts at noon
-following a tradition going back to the Greeks and Ptolemy, since the sun’s transit is an observable event but the moment of midnight is not.
+Following a tradition going back to the Greeks and Ptolemy, the count starts at noon, since the sun’s transit is an observable event but the moment of midnight is not.